-- (b) Maximum building heights for principal and accessory buildings shall be as defined by the Form Standards in Tables 12-2-25.3 to 12-2-25.8. - (c) Building height is measured as follows: - 1.
-Where maximum height is specified, the measurement shall be taken from the average_finished grade at the front property of the buildingline. - 2.
-Building height shall be measured in feet for single family residential types as defined in the Form Standards in Tables 12-2-25.3 to 12-2-25.8 and as follows: - a.
+- (b) Maximum building heights for principal and accessory buildings shall be as defined by the Form Standards in Tables 12-2-25.3 to 12-2-25.8. - (c) Building height is measured as follows: - (i) Where maximum height is specified, the measurement shall be taken from the finished grade at the front of the building. - (ii) Building height shall be measured in feet for single family residential types as defined in the Form Standards in Tables 12-2-25.3 to 12-2-25.8 and as follows: - a.
 For pitched roof buildings, to the bottom of the lowest eave of the principal structure. - b.
 For flat roof buildings, to the bottom of the parapet. - c.
-Minimum floor to ceiling height in single-family residential types shall be nine (9) feet per floor. - 3.
-Building height shall be measured in stories for multi-family, mixed use and nonresidential buildings as follows: - a.
+Minimum floor to ceiling height in singlefamily residential types shall be nine (9) feet per floor. - (iii) Building height shall be measured in stories for multi-family, mixed use and nonresidential buildings as follows: - a.
 Multi-family buildings shall be limited by ground floor story and above ground story height in accordance with Table 12-2-25.1: